vmware/load-balancer-and-ingress-services-for-kubernetes/docs/crds/ssorule.md

 #### SSORule to VS matching using fqdn

 A given SSORule is applied to a virtual service if the VS hosts the `fqdn` mentioned in the SSORule CRD.
 This `fdqn` must exactly match the one the virtual service is hosting.
+Wildcards are not supported in the `fqdn` field of the SSORule CRD.

 ```yaml
   fqdn: my-ssorule.test.com